saegl5/check_student_loans_ios/README.md

 ## Known Issues

-Video introduction does not render correctly, if installed from the App Store
+Video introduction does not render correctly, if installed from the App Store.

 ## License